 As mentioned, black and white thinking is a character trait and marker for psychological enmeshment and codependency.
 There’s very little self-mastery possible in such psychological states of being, therefore any so-called occultist, philosopher, or mystic demonstrating such traits would be so in name only, and are effectively equivalent to a child playing house who’s pretending to be an adult.
 At the most, they’re larping occultism, philosophy, and mysticism, but to actually achieve even a beginning state of intellectual and mystical attunement, they’d have to go within to work through and examine the complexities of their own Self, heal emotionally, integrate the various lessons and layers being reflected to them by life, and differentiate themselves enough to perceive the complexities and nuances of life.

 Here’s another problem, they’ve confused feeling absolutely certain of something’s morality, with it actually being objectively true, but feelings aren’t always integrated in with rationality and objectivity, therefore one’s subjective state of certainty is not synonymous nor always aligned with objective truth.
 Being absolutely certain of something because one has systematically built a holistic viewpoint based upon multiple points of view and frames of reference, including those that cross multiple disciplines and domains, is far superior to being absolutely certain of something from a one dimensional, theoretical, and often emotionally led point of view; especially when it fails to address the depth and breadth necessary to contain a practical and sustainable solution.
-Certainty can therefore be well informed by balanced emotional states and reason, or ill informed by only emotion.
+Certainty can therefore be well informed by balanced emotional states and reason, or ill informed by emotions, a rigid identity, and attachments to particular outcomes.

 Monological (one-dimensional) problems: Problems that can be solved by reasoning exclusively within one point of view or frame of reference.
 For example, consider the following problems: 1) Ten full crates of walnuts weigh 410 pounds, whereas an empty crate weighs 10 pounds.
 How much do the walnuts alone weigh?; and 2) In how many days of the week does the third letter of the day’s name immediately follow the first letter of the day’s name in the alphabet?
 These problems, and the means by which they are solved, are called “monological.”
 They are settled within one frame of reference with a definite set of logical moves.
 When the right set of moves is performed, the problem is settled.
 The answer or solution proposed can be shown by standards implicit in the frame of reference to be the “right” answer or solution.